 - Rebalanced on the last business day of the month

 Investors should know that the price of short-duration Treasury ETFs will fluctuate slightly as monthly interest accrues and is paid out.
-With minimal expense ratios and daily liquidity, these funds are built for capital preservation above all else.
+With minimal expense ratios and daily liquidity, these funds are designed for capital preservation above all else.

 Alternative Defensive Strategies: Yield Generation via Cash-Secured Puts

 For those seeking capital preservation with an added income dimension, options-based strategies offer one avenue worth exploring.
 Selling out-of-the-money cash-secured puts on highly liquid index ETFs or blue-chip equities can generate consistent premium income while the cash collateral sits in short-term yield instruments.
 If a sharp market correction occurs, this approach results in acquiring quality equities at a significant predetermined discount rather than absorbing unhedged market losses on the core portfolio.
-This strategy carries its own complexity and risk, and it suits investors comfortable with options mechanics rather than those looking for a completely passive solution.
+This strategy carries real complexity and risk, and it suits investors comfortable with options mechanics rather than those looking for a fully passive solution.

 High-Yield Cash Management and FinTech Sweeps